It’s not actually possible to write a user-defined numeric type in Java due to absence of

 This constructs a Rational that’s approximately equal to value.
 The second argument specifies the accuracy required.
 For example, if ±0.1% of value is good enough, pass 0.001.
 (The allowable error will be the absolute value of value * accuracy.)This constructor uses the continued fractions algorithm; and it’ll get you much more reasonable numerators and denominators.
 For example,

-Rational(Math.PI, 0.004) constructs 22/7 with just one time through the loop; but it might be slower if you request a very accurate conversion because it does lots of BigInteger arithmetic and so bangs away at the heap.This method will throw an IllegalArgumentException if value is non-finite; and it will throw an ArithmeticException if the computed maximum error is non-finite or extremely small.
+Rational(Math.PI, 0.004) constructs 22/7 with just one pass through the loop; but it might be slower if you request a very accurate conversion because it does lots of BigInteger arithmetic and so bangs away at the heap.This method will throw an IllegalArgumentException if value is non-finite; and it will throw an ArithmeticException if the computed maximum error is non-finite or extremely small.
 (At present, “extremely small” means subnormal.)

-public Rational(BigDecimal value);
+public Rational(BigDecimal value); public Rational(BigDecimal value, MathContext precisionAndRounding);

-This constructs a Rational that’s exactly equal to value.
-It makes a local copy of the argument with trailing zeros removed; then,
+These methods construct a Rational from a BigDecimal.The two-argument version makes a local copy of value, rounded according to the passed MathContext, and with trailing zeros removed; then,

 - if the copy’s scale is >= zero,

-- it sets the numerator to the copy’s unscaled value
+- it sets the numerator to the copy’s unscaled value,

-- and sets the denominator to 10scale ;
+- sets the denominator to 10scale ,

 - it sets the numerator to the copy’s unscaled value × 10−scale